chianw/chianw/post44entraprivateaccess.md

 ![entraprivateaccess12.png](https://github.com/chianw/chianw/blob/main/entraprivateaccess12.png)

-### Create new enterprise application and add application segment
+### Step 5 - Create new enterprise application and add application segment
 Here we create a new application to represent the on-premise IIS web server.
 Associate it with the connector group created earlier and define the IP/port of the on-premise IIS webserver in the application segment.

 ![entraprivateaccess29.png](https://github.com/chianw/chianw/blob/main/entraprivateaccess29.png)